awpala/python-devcontainer/README.md

 > [!NOTE]
 > Alternatively, you can download the source files from GitHub via green `<> Code` button and extract the contents into this directory instead.

-Next, open this repo as a VS Code, which should appear as follows:
+Next, open this repo as a VS Code project, which should appear as follows:

 <center>
 <img src="./assets/001-launch-devcontainer.png">